-Coaching business plan: The ultimate guide to writing your own for 2022 and beyond
+Coaching business plan: The ultimate guide to writing your own for 2024

 Let’s create a coaching business plan that suits your current situation and achieves your dream lifestyle.

 As Benjamin Franklin rightly said, “If you fail to plan, you plan to fail”.
 You wouldn’t embark on a journey without checking the weather, the length of the journey, and the accessibility of the roads if you want to be sure to reach your destination.
 So why would you have a coaching practice without a coaching business plan?

 Writing a coaching business plan is very important especially for your first year in business.
 You don’t want to build a coaching business that feels and earns like a hobby.
 You want a 6-figure business in 12 to 18 months so you can quit your job and coach full time.

 A business plan will help you understand where you can be within a year and how you’re realistically going to get there.

 Here are 9 simple steps to build your coaching business plan: